toroc/school-portfolio/file-transfer/readme.md

     HOST A (ftserver):
         ftserver receives request and responds to ftclient.
     Host B (ftclient):
         ftclient receives responde from ftserver and closes connection.

     *** After the connection has been closed:
      HOST A (ftserver):
           Continues to wait for a new connection from the ftclient until either a connection is accepted or a SIGINT is received.
 (Ctrl-C)

+##Sample Runs

 flip2 ~/GitHub/Networking/ft 25% ftserver 61555
 ---------------------------------------------------------------------------